 My husband is gone now and I sold the house and moved back to the city to escape the loneliness.
 I'm in a very nice apartment in a historical part of Saint John, and I'm content here

 with my new little Calico cat, Bella.
-Directly across the street there's a beautiful old church with the steeple jutting into the sky, and a clock that competes with the moon.
-It is Sunday morning and the church bells are ringing as I type
+Out my window, I can see a beautiful old church with the steeple jutting into the sky, and a clock that competes with the moon.
+It is Sunday morning and the church bells are ringing as I type this.

 When my children grew less dependent on me, I decided to pursue my lifelong dream of writing a novel.
 Always an insatiable reader, with a vivid imagination